jSherz/things-you-should-learn-in-terraform/exercises/08_import-existing-resources-no-disruption/README.md

 ```

 We've removed a lot of the noise and values that are "known after apply" by
-targeting anything that needs a replacement first.
+targeting anything that forces a replacement first.
 We can now go argument by
 argument with the contents of the plan and try to clear it down completely:

 ```terraform